K-Mo2/task-manager-app-back-end/README.md

 ### Overview

-This is a project to practice the MongoDB with Mongoose
+This is a project to practice the MongoDB, Mongoose, Node, Express

 ## Technologies used